Automatic structural optimization of tree tensor networks: Concluding remarks

 For the practical application of the algorithm, the estimation of computational costs is another imporant issue.
 In the variational TTN calculation, the most time consuming part is the diagonalization of the renormalized Hamiltonian ${\tilde H}$ to obtain the renormalized ground-state wavefunction ${\tilde \Psi}$.
 The cost scales as $O(N_{\rm int} \chi^5)$, where $N_{\rm int}$ is a numerical factor that depends on the boundary area or volume of subsystems connected to the central area and the range of interaction.
 (See Appendix\ \ref{App:Comp_cost} for the evaluation of the cost.)
 Another computational hotspot with the cost $O(\chi^6)$ is the full diagonalization of the reduced DM.
 The cost for this part may be reduced to $O(\chi^5)$ or $O(\chi^4 \log\chi)$ by use of the partial SVD or randomized SVD~\cite{Halko_2011}.
 These computational costs in the proposed algorithm based on the TTN are much heavier than those in the DMRG based on the MPN since in the DMRG two of the four bonds entering the central area always have the dimension $\nu$, the degree of freedom of a bare spin, and the relation $\chi \gg \nu$ usually holds.

-A possible scheme to reduce the computational cost is to start the structure optimization with a small $\chi$, and then improve isometries in the obtained optimal TTN structure with a large $\chi$.
+A possible scheme to reduce the computational cost is to carry out the structural optimization with a small $\chi$, and then improve isometries in the obtained optimal TTN structure with a large $\chi$.
 This two-step optimization is effective if the convergence of the TTN structure with respect to $\chi$ is fast.
 Variational improvement of the isometries can also be accelerated by employing the single-site update algorithm\cite{Takasaki_1999,White_2005}, in which the central area contains only a single isometry.
 The dimension of ${\tilde H}$ is thus suppressed to be of the order of $\chi^3$ so that the cost of diagonalizing ${\tilde H}$ becomes $O(N_{\rm int} \chi^4)$.
-If the system possesses a high symmetry such as SU(2) one, the use of the symmetric bases~\cite{McCulloch_2002} would effectively reduce the bond dimension.
+If the system possesses a high symmetry, the use of the symmetric bases~\cite{McCulloch_2002} would be further efficient.
 The techniques in the real-space parallel DMRG~\cite{Stoudenmire_2013}, that are effective in accelerating the sweep process for large systems, can also be incorporated with the present algorithm.

 Finally, we would like to comment on structural optimization for tensor networks other than the TTN.
 In general, the philosophy of optimal network structure with the least-EE principle can be relevant to a wider class of tensor networks containing loop structure.
 In particular, how to clarify the optimal MERA structure may be an interesting problem in connection with the current study, since the MERA network is constructed by inserting disentanglers into the TTN.